 After that time you can wash your hair with a light, natural shampoo but you won’t need any conditioner as the flax oil will leave your hair far softer and shinier than a regular conditioner.

 Alternatively, for those with shorter hair or little time, simply add around a teaspoon of the oil to your shampoo in your hand and massage it in gently but thoroughly.
-This may be a little less effective than the flaxseed oil mask, but it’s easy to do any time you wash your hair and seems to produce far better results than store-bought conditioners.
+This may be a little less effective than the flaxseed oil hair mask, but it’s easy to do any time you wash your hair and seems to produce far better results than store-bought conditioners.

 It’s important to remember to store the flaxseed oil back in the fridge as soon as possible after using it in the shower to keep it fresh.
 Flax oil requires refrigeration to maintain it’s beneficial properties and avoid spoiling.
 It may be better to pour the oil you intend to use into a small bowl and take it with you to the shower, rather than leaving the bottle out for long periods.

-For best results, both internally and externally, use a flaxseed oil that has been produced from fresh organic flax with cold pressing and minimal processing.
-For even more options, the page on where to buy flaxseed oil online has both high quality oils and ground flaxseed meal that meet these requirements and are often on discount.
+For best results, both internally and externally, use a flaxseed oil for hair that has been produced from fresh organic flax with cold pressing and minimal processing.
+For even more options, the page on where to find flaxseed oil online has both high quality oils and ground flaxseed meal that meet these requirements and are often on discount.